grannycart/by-sound-alone_source/full-draft-manuscript/7_Chapter.md

 They raced on for the better part of two hours, until not one of them lacked a spot of blood running freely from somewhere on their body and a number of bruises as badges to prove the amount of fun they had achieved.
 There were no serious injuries other than a sprained ankle on Owen's part that would set him limping for the next week.

-Eventually, when the whole crew was looking like it had run out their physical capacities, Percy had Hemi level the _Pospect_ and then released them all to their bunks or coffee depending on individual preference for the rest of the day.
+Eventually, when the whole crew was looking like it had run out their physical capacities, Percy had Hemi level the _Prospect_ and then released them all to their bunks or coffee depending on individual preference for the rest of the day.

 [//]: # (### Into the garbage gyre)